It is quite easy to export a HEC‑RAS model to Google Earth, allowing the HEC‑RAS model data to be viewed in Google Earth.

 The following sections describe the Export HEC‑RAS to Google Earth command and how to interact with the above dialog box.

 Google Earth File

 This section is used to define where the exported results are to be saved.

 HEC‑RAS Input Data

-This section allows the user to select what HEC‑RAS input data should be exported.
+This section allows the user to select the HEC‑RAS input data to export.
 Each HEC‑RAS element type is placed in its own layer.
 For example, cross sections are placed in a cross-section layer, whereas river reaches are placed in a river reach layer.
 Also, 3D polyline elements, such as cross sections, are written out as 3D polylines.